PCIT or Play Therapy: What’s the Difference for Children With Behavioral Challenges?

 For children ages two to seven, these challenges commonly manifest as:

-• Frequent outbursts
+Frequent outbursts

-• Difficulty following directions
+Difficulty following directions

-• Aggressive or defiant behavior
+Aggressive or defiant behavior

 These behaviors can be stressful for families and are common during early childhood.
-However, the right therapeutic support can help children and caregivers navigate these moments and learn new skills, all while strengthening the relationship.
+However, the right therapeutic support can help children and caregivers navigate these moments and build new skills, all while strengthening the relationship.

 What is parent-child interaction therapy (PCIT)?

-During PCIT, therapists coach caregivers in real time as they interact with their child.
-This live coaching helps them learn practical skills that strengthen relationships and improve behavior.
+Parent-child interaction therapy takes a different approach to supporting children with behavioral challenges.
+During PCIT, therapists coach caregivers through an earpiece as they interact with their child.
+This live coaching helps caregivers learn practical skills that strengthen the relationship and improve behavior in the moment.

-• Frequent tantrums or emotional outbursts
+Frequent tantrums or emotional outbursts

-• Difficulty following directions
+Difficulty following directions

-• Aggressive behavior in young children
+Aggressive behavior in young children

-• Ongoing power struggles during everyday routines
+Ongoing power struggles during everyday routines

 PCIT is backed by 40 years of research, and standards for training and delivery are supported by PCIT International to ensure families receive consistent, informed care.